livechat/chat-window-android/README.md

 ## Activity

 By default, activity will follow your activity's theme.
-To change the activity configuration, you can override the activity declaration in your app's `AndroidManifest.xml` file.
+To change configuration, you can override the activity declaration in your app's `AndroidManifest.xml` file.

 # Clearing chat session